Warning Signs of Possible Problems

 Alternatively, you can reach out to the college’s Welfare Intervention Network (WIN).
 The Welfare Intervention Network is a dedicated team of Lewis & Clark staff working together to share information and plan appropriate outreach efforts to help students, faculty, and staff who may be a risk to themselves or others.

-It can be frustrating when we want a person to get help, but he/she refuses.
+It can be frustrating when we want a person to get help, but they refuse.
 Patience and persistence are both important in these situations.
-You can sow the seeds for the person to get help, but he/she has to decide when the time is right.
+You can sow the seeds for the person to get help, but they have to decide when the time is right.
 Follow up with the person you’re concerned about.
-Ask whether he/she has thought any more about getting help.
+Ask whether they have thought any more about getting help.
 Brainstorm about the different sources of help that might be available.
-If the person is reluctant to access the Counseling Service, how about the Health Service?
+If the person is reluctant to access the Counseling Center, how about the Health Service?
 How about off-campus help?

 If you have concerns that someone’s life might be in danger and the person is refusing to get help, be sure to contact the Welfare Intervention Network (WIN).
 The Welfare Intervention Network is a dedicated team of Lewis & Clark staff working together to share information and plan appropriate outreach efforts to help students, faculty, and staff who may be a risk to themselves or others.

 Absolutely!
 Our clinical staff routinely talk with community members or family who are concerned about students.
 Give us a call at 503-768-7160.
 Information discussed in these consultations is generally confidential.